We deeply care

 Clearly defined standards apply to our suppliers with regard to environmental protection which, among other things, we have laid down as mandatory in the Supplier Code of Conduct.
 They are covered by the environmental module of our Supply Chain Sustainability program.
 The principles of environmental protection set out in the HUGO BOSS Environmental Policy, which is publicly available, also apply to all of the Company's suppliers.
 It also takes into account current developments in the area of climate protection, for example.
 Components of these frameworks include, for example, energy consumption and greenhouse gas emissions, water consumption, chemicals and wastewater management, waste management and other aspects related to the environment.
 The most far-reaching requirements apply to suppliers whose production processes have the highest environmental and climate impact.

-We check our requirements in dealing with waste, water and wastewater, energy, transportation, greenhouse gas emissions and pollutants in audits.
-Our foundation for analysis and and improvement of environmental protection in our supply chain forms the environmental module of the Global Social Compliance Program (GSCP) HUGO BOSS has worked on optimizing the GSCP Open Source environmental program for many years, in collaboration with the GSCP and other experts.
+We check our requirements in dealing with wastewater, energy, and greenhouse gas emissions in audits for resource-intensive suppliers.
+Our foundation for analysis and improvement of environmental protection in our supply chain forms the environmental module of the Global Social Compliance Program (GSCP) HUGO BOSS has worked on optimizing the GSCP Open Source environmental program for many years, in collaboration with the GSCP and other experts.
 Particular attention is paid to energy consumption and greenhouse gas emissions in accordance with the United Nations Framework Convention on Climate Change (UNFCCC), as well as prevention of pollution and compliance with wastewater guidelines in accordance with the Zero Discharge of Hazardous Chemicals (ZDHC) initiative.
-Other aspects checked at suppliers include water consumption, waste generation, other environmental protection measures and the environmental management systems in place.

 If a partner fails to satisfy the demands of HUGO BOSS, the company draws up corrective action plans, aimed at rectifying the insufficiencies.
 Extensive information about the audits conducted and their results is available in the HUGO BOSS Sustainability Report.